darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### advanced

 quality
-: How finely the colour simulation is calculated.
+: How finely the color simulation is calculated.
 The three table settings work the answer out on a grid in advance and interpolate between the points, so a larger grid is closer to exact and slower to prepare. _exact spectral_ skips the grid and calculates every pixel directly: much slower, CPU only, and rarely visibly different.

 bandwidth adaptation
-: Trims the extreme violet and deep red ends of the film's sensitivity as part of how each stock is characterised.
+: Trims the extreme violet and deep red ends of the film's sensitivity as part of how each stock is characterized.
 On by default and best left on as it belongs to the film's description.

 surface adaptation
-: An optional per-colour exposure correction carried in the film data, worth up to two stops for strongly coloured light and nothing at all for neutral.
-Off by default, because it shifts saturated colours noticeably and the reference implementation does not apply it either.
+: An optional per-color exposure correction carried in the film data, worth up to two stops for strongly colored light and nothing at all for neutral.
+Off by default, because it shifts saturated colors noticeably and the reference implementation does not apply it either.
 Stocks whose data does not include the correction are unaffected either way.

 gamut compression
-: When enabled colours the simulated film and print produce that fall outside the working colour profile's gamut are pulled back inside it along a smooth OkLCh curve, leaving already in-gamut colours untouched.
-When disabled, out-of-gamut colours pass through unchanged and are hard-clipped later in the pipeline instead, which can shift hues and merge distinct tones.
-This is useful for spotting which colours the simulation is pushing out of gamut.
+: When enabled colors the simulated film and print produce that fall outside the working color profile's gamut are pulled back inside it along a smooth OkLCh curve, leaving already in-gamut colors untouched.
+When disabled, out-of-gamut colors pass through unchanged and are hard-clipped later in the pipeline instead, which can shift hues and merge distinct tones.
+This is useful for spotting which colors the simulation is pushing out of gamut.

 ## print